 Professor, Practice of Public Affairs, SIPA, Columbia University

 Director, Master of Public Administration Program in Environmental Science and Policy, Columbia University

 Steven Cohen is the Executive Director of Columbia University’s Earth Institute and a Professor in the Practice of Public Affairs at Columbia University’s School of International and Public Affairs.
-He is also Director of the Master of Public Administration Program in Environmental Science and Policy at Columbia University’s School of International and Public Affairs and the Director of the Masters of Science in Sustainability Management at Columbia University’s School of Continuing Education, and the Director of the Research Program on Sustainability Policy and Management.
+He is also Director of the Master of Public Administration Program in Environmental Science and Policy at Columbia University’s School of International and Public Affairs, Director of the Masters of Science in Sustainability Management at Columbia University’s School of Continuing Education, and the Director of the Research Program on Sustainability Policy and Management.
 From 2002 to 2006, he directed education programs at the Earth Institute.
 From 1998 to 2001, Cohen was Vice Dean of Columbia University's School of International and Public Affairs.
 From 1985 to 1998, he was the Director of Columbia's Graduate Program in Public Policy and Administration.
 From 1987-1998, Cohen was Associate Dean for Faculty and Curriculum at SIPA.

 He is a graduate of James Madison High School in Brooklyn (1970), Franklin College of Indiana (1974) and the State University of New York at Buffalo (M.A., 1977; Ph.D., 1979).
 In 1976-77, Cohen was a Ford Foundation Fellow in Urban Environmental Policy; in 1978-79, he was a Rockefeller Foundation Fellow in Public and Environmental Policy and Implementation.